SamuelPasquale/createos-bootstrap/creation/06-decisions/session-start-protocol.md

-# Session Start Protocol – C01: CreateOS Bootstrap (v0.2)

-This protocol defines the authoritative, deterministic workflow for starting a new work session with **CreateOS Bootstrap (C01)** using ChatGPT + GitHub.

-It ensures that every session reconstructs project state from the same sources of truth, with no reliance on memory, guesswork, or manual navigation of the repository.

----

-## 0. Repository Attachment (Required)

-Before any session can begin, the assistant must be attached to the correct GitHub repository:

-> **Active repo:** `SamuelPasquale/createos-bootstrap`

-If the repository is not attached, the assistant must not attempt state reconstruction and must instead instruct the user to connect the repo through the GitHub integration.

-This step is mandatory because ChatGPT sessions do not persist repository attachments across chats.

----

-## 1. Preconditions

-- Repository: `SamuelPasquale/createos-bootstrap`
-- Branch: `main` (unless otherwise specified)
-- The index file `.createos/index.json` is generated and maintained by CI.
-- All Creation state lives under the `creation/` directory.
-- All progress logs live under: `creation/08-progress/`.

----

-## 2. Human Steps at the Start of Each Session

-These steps are minimal and must be performed for every new session.

-### **Step 1 — Get the latest commit SHA**

-From GitHub or local git:

-- Navigate to the `main` branch
-- Copy the HEAD SHA (full is preferred; short SHA acceptable)

-### **Step 2 — Open a new ChatGPT session in the CreateOS project**

-Ensure you are inside the same ChatGPT “CreateOS Project” environment so memory + repo tooling behaves consistently.

-### **Step 3 — Provide the minimal boot message**

-Paste:

-> Latest SHA: `<paste here>`
-> Load the repo.

-This is the canonical invocation.

-Nothing more is required.

----

-## 3. Expected Assistant Behavior

-Once the assistant receives the repo identifier and the SHA, it must perform the following steps:

-### **Step 3.1 — Validate repository attachment**

-Assistant confirms:

-- The GitHub integration is active
-- Repo access is available
-- `repo_full_name = SamuelPasquale/createos-bootstrap`

-If not attached, the assistant must immediately halt and instruct the user to connect the repo.

-### **Step 3.2 — Load the commit**

-Using GitHub’s `fetch_commit` capability:

-- Retrieve commit metadata
-- Confirm SHA validity
-- Confirm which files were modified (diff)

-### **Step 3.3 — Load `.createos/index.json`**

-Using `fetch_file` (if supported by the GitHub connector) or failing that, request the user to paste the index.

-The index provides:

-- The canonical file list
-- Repository structure
-- Deterministic path resolution for all Creation artifacts

-If live retrieval fails due to connector limitations, the assistant must:

-- Ask the user for a pasted copy of the index
-- Treat the pasted index as authoritative for the session

-### **Step 3.4 — Enumerate and load key project artifacts**

-Using the index, the assistant identifies and reconstructs state from:
+# Session Start Protocol — C01: CreateOS Bootstrap (V0)

+**Status:** V0 (temporary).
+This protocol documents the deterministic, auditable boot sequence required for CreateOS Bootstrap given current platform constraints.
+It will be replaced by a CreateOS-native startup sequence in v1.

+## Purpose

+Provide a single, deterministic way to start a CreateOS Architect session that has read access to the repository and can reconstruct Creation state.

+## Roles

+- **Architect** — ChatGPT Project (cognitive layer).
+- **Developer** — Codex (developer layer, repo write/PR executor).

+## Preconditions

+- Repository: `SamuelPasquale/createos-bootstrap` (branch: `main`).
+- `.createos/index.json` is maintained by CI and available in the repo.
+- The repository is reachable via the GitHub connector.

+## Canonical V0 Steps

+1. **Create a repo-enabled chat outside the CreateOS Project**
+   - Attach GitHub via Company knowledge and confirm `SamuelPasquale/createos-bootstrap`.
+   - Verify: fetch `README.md` and `.createos/index.json`.

+2. **Move the repo-enabled chat into the CreateOS Project**
+   - After moving, this chat serves as the persistent **Architect + Repo Access** session.
+It must validate repository access before proceeding.

+3. **Human: Provide the minimal bootstrap**
+   - Provide the latest commit SHA from `main` and paste the canonical boot message:
+     ```
+     Latest SHA: <paste HEAD SHA>
+     Load the repo.
+     ```

+4. **Assistant: Deterministic reconstruction**
+   Once the boot message is received, the Architect assistant must:
+   - Validate repository attachment and confirm `repo_full_name = SamuelPasquale/createos-bootstrap`.
+   - Fetch commit metadata for the provided SHA and confirm SHA validity.
+   - Load `.createos/index.json` (via fetch_file) or request a pasted index if fetch fails.
+   - Using the index, enumerate and load:
      - `creation.yaml`
-- V0 specs:
+     - V0 specs (`creation/03-v0/*`)
-  - `creation/03-v0/v0-functional-spec.md`
-  - `creation/03-v0/v0-demo-criteria.md`
-- Memory:
-  - `creation/05-memory/memory.md`
-- Decisions:
-  - `creation/06-decisions/*.md`
-- Tasks:
-  - `creation/07-tasks/tasks.json`
+     - Memory (`creation/05-memory/memory.md`)
-- Progress logs:
+     - Decisions (`creation/06-decisions/*`)
-  - `creation/08-progress/*.md`
+     - Tasks (`creation/07-tasks/tasks.json`)
-  - Select the most recent by filename date ordering
+     - Progress logs (`creation/08-progress/*.md`) — choose most recent

-### **Step 3.5 — Restore cognitive state**

-The assistant reconstructs:

-- Current goals and intent
+   - Reconstruct cognitive state (goals, progress, open tasks, decisions).
-- Progress-to-date
+   - Declare readiness with:
-- Outstanding tasks and bottlenecks
-- Last session’s decisions
-- Expected next steps

-### **Step 3.6 — Declare readiness**

-Assistant responds with:

-1. Confirmation of the SHA being used
+     1. Confirmation of SHA
      2. Summary of last progress log
      3. List of open tasks
      4. Proposed next actions

-Once this message is delivered, the session is “online.”

----
+5. **Developer flow (Codex)**
+   - For file changes, the Architect produces a self-contained instruction package.
+   - The Developer (Codex) reads the live repo, shows diffs, opens a branch and PR for review.

-## 4. Error Handling Rules
+## Error handling

-### **4.1 Missing repository attachment**

-Assistant must refuse to proceed and respond:
+- **No active GitHub attachment**: refuse and respond:
   > No active GitHub repository attached.
-> Please attach `SamuelPasquale/createos-bootstrap` via the GitHub integration.
+Please attach `SamuelPasquale/createos-bootstrap` via the GitHub integration.

-### **4.2 Invalid or unreachable SHA**

-Assistant must ask the user to:

-> Reconfirm the SHA via `git rev-parse HEAD` or GitHub UI.

-### **4.3 Failure to load `.createos/index.json`**

-If direct GitHub file load fails:

-- Assistant requests:
-  > “Please paste `.createos/index.json` into the chat.”
+- **Invalid or unreachable SHA**: ask human to reconfirm via `git rev-parse HEAD`.

-- User paste becomes the canonical index for the session.
+- **Failure to fetch `.createos/index.json`**: ask the human to paste the index and treat the pasted copy as authoritative.

-### **4.4 Missing required files**

-Assistant states explicitly which files are absent and continues in degraded mode (or halts if the missing file is critical for reconstruction).
+- **Missing required files**: list missing files and either continue in degraded mode or halt if critical.

----

-## 5. Notes and Future Automation
+## V0 → Future

-- This protocol is designed for **V0**, recognizing current GitHub tool constraints.
-- Future versions of CreateOS may:
-  - Fetch `.createos/index.json` directly without fallback
-  - Auto-detect the active repo
-  - Attach the repo automatically on session open
-  - Eliminate the SHA step via automatic HEAD tracking

-At present, this document represents the only **deterministic**, **auditable**, and **repeatable** boot sequence for working on CreateOS Bootstrap (C01).

----

-## 6. Summary

-To start any session:

-1. Attach repo → `SamuelPasquale/createos-bootstrap`
-2. Get latest SHA
-3. Paste:
-   > Latest SHA: `<sha>`
-   > Load the repo.
-4. Assistant reconstructs full state
-5. Assistant proposes next steps

-This is the canonical Session Start Protocol for C01.
+This protocol is intentionally conservative; it prioritizes determinism and auditability.
+It is a temporary bootstrapping pattern that must be replaced in v1 by an integrated CreateOS startup sequence with persistent, first-class memory and direct backend mounting.

+(End of protocol)